barbeque/cv-diy-controller/README.md

 This PCB allows you to use a generic "arcade joystick kit" to build an arcade-style joystick for the ColecoVision.
 It makes it much easier to play.

+## Version History
+### 2024-v2
+Diodes were flipped to actually make the PCB work properly.
+Mea culpa!

+Board was shrunk below 100x100mm to make ordering cheaper.

 ## Support
 If you liked this joystick, please [consider supporting my Patreon](https://www.patreon.com/leadedsolder) or [buying me a ko-fi](https://ko-fi.com/leadedsolder).
 Every penny goes back into making more free and open-source hardware for old computers and game systems.